 It is mandatory to wear a face covering inside the attraction and café/giftshop unless you declare that you have a government listed exemption or are under the age of 11 years.
 Please ensure you bring a face covering with you on your visit or you can purchase one from us.
-You may be refused admission if you attempt to visit the Lakes Aquarium without a face covering and don’t declare an exemption.
+You will be refused admission if you attempt to visit the Lakes Aquarium without a face covering and don’t declare an exemption.

 Our catering outlets will all be operating as takeaway and sit in and we would encourage you to use contactless payment methods wherever possible.
 The toilets on the train platform will be open as usual, however we will be managing capacity so you may find you need to queue a little longer than usual.

 We’d like to thank you in advance for your patience and understanding at this time, as we all work to adapt to a new way of visiting.
 We’ll have plenty of staff on hand to answer any questions, reassure any worries and to help you adapt to our changes.

 To help you keep a safe distance from others, we’ve introduced social distancing markers throughout the aquarium.

 We’ve installed over 20 new hand sanitiser stations at key areas around the aquarium, in addition to the existing handwash facilities, to encourage regular hand washing.

 |One-way routes have been put in place throughout the site.
 These will be clearly signposted as you go around the aquarium.||